CarlosBalladares/spring-data-display/README.md

 # spring-data-display

 Simple spring project.
-Created with start.spring.io

-It adds data to h2 database using JPA and displays it with thymeleaf templates.
+This CRUD app has a RESTFUL API and a simple react web client.

+Backend written in Java with Spring and front-end Written in Javascript with react

 # to run